 - maintain records establishing that the funds were used for section 501(c)(3) purposes; and

 - limit distributions to specific projects that are in furtherance of their own exempt purposes.
 501(c)(3) organizations acting as fiscal sponsors that fail to conform to these requirements jeopardize their own exempt status.

-Fiscal sponsorship has been practiced in varying degrees since at least 1959 when the Massachusetts Health Research Institute, now Third Sector New England (TSNE), incorporated and began sponsoring community-based public health projects and research laboratories.
+Fiscal sponsorship has been practiced in varying degrees since at least 1959 when the Massachusetts Health Research Institute, now TSNE, incorporated and began sponsoring community-based public health projects and research laboratories.
 TSNE has since expanded and now offers CFS to groups of people involved in many types of civic engagement activities in their communities.